Ellednera/Acme-Census-Program/README.md

 This web app is created under Linux, Windows users might have to do a little bit of tweaking to make the app work correctly

 # Other Notes
-The *other* directory might contain some useful stuff.
+The *others* directory might contain some useful stuff.